vawklee/vlee3645-tracker/README.md

 ## To-Do [Delete later]
 - responsiveness for mobile
-- default empty state: notification to get users to add books
 - delete button when in in-depth view
-- making the item list have columns
+- style the form better?

 ## Iteration and implementation
 [insert screenshot comparisons?]